 St Kilda's Design-Led Boutique Tier

 Melbourne's hotel market has split along a familiar axis: large international flags holding the CBD, and a smaller cluster of design-conscious independents and boutique properties anchoring the inner suburbs.
 St Kilda sits at the southern end of that second cluster, a suburb where the physical fabric itself, Federation-era terraces, Art Deco apartment blocks, and mid-century commercial frontages pressed together along Fitzroy Street and the Esplanade, creates a context that rewards hotels willing to work with the architecture rather than around it.
-Saint Hotel belongs to that sensibility.
+Saint Hotel is a 4-star hotel in St Kilda, Melbourne, with 80 rooms and a nightly rate from about US$55.
 The building reads as a property that has absorbed the neighbourhood's character rather than imported a generic hospitality template onto it.

 That approach matters in St Kilda specifically, because the suburb's identity is harder to reduce than most Melbourne neighbourhoods.
 It has been, at various points, a late-Victorian resort destination for the city's prosperous classes, a postwar rooming-house district, a centre of Melbourne's LGBTQ+ social life, and a backdrop for the local music and arts scenes that produced some of Australia's most distinctive cultural output in the 1970s and 1980s.
 Properties that ignore that layering tend to feel incongruous.
 Those that engage with it, through materiality, through spatial decisions, through what they choose to preserve and what they choose to update, tend to feel like they belong.
 Saint Hotel's positioning within the neighbourhood suggests the latter orientation.
 For context on where it sits relative to Melbourne's wider hotel scene, compare it against larger city-centre properties like 1 Hotel Melbourne or the CBD-anchored Hotel Chadstone Melbourne MGallery and the contrast in scale and urban context becomes immediate.